 2.1.1.
-Board and Senior Executive Structure, role, responsibilities and segregation of responsibilities which we will continue to evaluate and reassess.
+Board and Senior Executive Structure, role, responsibilities, and segregation of responsibilities

 The Board of Directors (the "Board") and management are committed to good governance.
-The Board's role is to exercise oversight in relation to the organization and is set out in our Bye-laws.
+The Board's role is to exercise oversight in relation to the organization and is set out in our Byelaws.
 These set out the roles and responsibilities of the Board.
-We believe the Company has a strong governance framework
+We believe the Company has a strong governance framework which we will continue to evaluate and reassess.